Data-driven insight for UK property buyers. No fluff, no filler — just the information that helps you buy smarter.

 A survey that reveals problems isn't the end of the deal — it's a second chance to negotiate.
 Here's exactly how to use survey findings to reduce the price.

-Paste any Rightmove or Zoopla URL and get a full analysis — fair value, negotiation strategy, EPC, flood risk — for £9.99.
+Paste any Rightmove URL and get a full analysis — fair value, negotiation strategy, EPC, flood risk — for £9.99.